alookatommorow/alookatommorow.github.io/_posts/2016-09-06-data-attributes-and-ajax-in-rails.markdown

 <% end %>
 {% endhighlight %}

 We would like to use ajax to submit this form, create a review, and dynamically update the content being displayed.
 Notice in the above snippet that we pass the form helper a `data` hash with a key of `ajax_submit` and a value corresponding to the parent container, `"reviews-container"`.
-Data attributes are HTML attributes that allows us to attach data to an individual element.
-This data can be accessed by JavaScript and CSS, giving us flexibilty and power when interacting with the DOM.
-In this case we will use the data attribute to store a reference to the element whose content we will update with the result of our ajax call.
+The data attribute stores a reference to the element whose content we will update with the result of our ajax call.

-I like to use data attribute to separate business logic from styling.
+I like to use data attributes to separate styling and business logic.
 Using class names to correspond with styling and data attributes to correspond to creation and display of data gives the developer a clear separation of concerns.

-Let's now write the JavaScript to handle our ajax request.
+Now let's write the JavaScript to handle our ajax request.
 Rather than rely on Rails' `remote: true` functionality to handle the ajax call, we will write our own code.
-Though I usually advocate for sticking with Rails conventions, writing custom JavaScript gives us more control over the JavaScript that is executed, the way we handle the request in our controller, and the way we organize our files.
+Though I usually advocate for sticking with Rails conventions, writing custom JavaScript gives us more control over the code that is executed, the way we handle the request in our controller, and the way we organize our files.

 {% highlight javascript %}
 // app/assets/javascripts/reviews.js